 Why an Experiential Therapy Program in Ohio Can Help Recovery

 An adventure therapy program in Ohio is where recreation meets recovery.
 In this addiction therapy program, participants engage in activities like ropes courses, hiking, and outdoor sports.
-Patients enjoy time in nature, and trained staff help facilitate character lessons on trust and communication.
+Patients enjoy time in nature, and trained staff, including clinicians, help facilitate and evaluate experiential therapy interventions and character lessons on trust and communication.

 Used in combination with our evidence-based practices, some potential benefits of adventure activities in rehab for some patients may include: